-If you enter a wrong power-on password three times consecutively, the Enter Onetime Password message appears.
-If you enter a wrong power-on password three times consecutively again, the System Disabled message appears and Windows will not start.
+If you enter a wrong power-on password three times consecutively, the Enter Onetime Password message appears and Windows will not start.
 Press and hold the power button for more than four seconds to check that the power indicator goes off.
 Wait for 10 or 15 seconds, then restart your computer and enter the correct password.
-When entering the password, check that the Num lock indicator and Caps lock indicator are off.
+When entering the password, check that the Num lock indicator and Caps lock indicator on the wireless keyboard are off.
 If any are lit, press the Num Lk key or the Caps Lock key to turn off the indicator before entering the password.